 People often say that kids are resilient.
 But the pandemic has created hurdles that kids have never faced before.
 If your child is struggling or falling behind because of the pandemic (or for some other reason), you may worry that bouncing back will be difficult.

 Lots of kids are having a hard time right now, both academically and emotionally.
 Some will need time and support to regain skills or learn new strategies.
 That’s especially true for kids with learning and thinking differences.
 In many cases, distance learning has made it hard for kids to get the same level of support they get during in-person learning.

-isn’t about catching up or “getting back to normal.”
+But resilience isn’t about catching up or “getting back to normal.”
 It doesn’t mean always being positive or never feeling upset.
 Resilience is about learning from setbacks and coming away from them with something positive.
 And kids who learn and think differently have experience with facing challenges and working hard to catch up.